stratisMarkou/random-walks/random-walks/book/mira/002-measures.md

 ### Measurable functions
+Now we introduce measurable functions.
+As the name suggests, measurable functions are functions such that the inverse images of Borel sets under these functions are measurable sets.

 :::{prf:definition} Measurable function
 Suppose $(X, S)$ is a measurable space.
 A function $f: X \to \mathbb{R}$ is called $S$-measurable if

 $$f^{-1}(B) \in S$$

 for all Borel sets $B \subseteq \mathbb{R}.$
 :::

+One important kind of function is the characteristic function, a function which is equal to one on a given set and zero everywhere else.

 :::{prf:defintion} Characteristic function
 Suppose $E$ is a subset of a set $X.$
 The characteristic function of $E$ is the function $\chi_E: X \to \mathbb{R}$ defined by

 $$\chi_E(x) = \begin{cases} 1 & \text{if } x \in E \\ 0 & \text{if } x \notin E. \end{cases}$$
 :::

+## Conditions for measurable functions
+Now we show one very useful result on measurable functions.
+Naively showing a function to be measurable would be tricky because we would have to check that the inverse image of any Borel set under the function is measurable.
+Since there are lots of Borel sets, this approach would not be possible.
+The following result gives a sufficient condition for a function to be measurable, which is far easier to work with.

 :::{prf:theorem} Condition for measurable function
 :label: mira-thm-condition-measurable
 Suppose $(X, S)$ is a measurable space and $f: X \to \mathbb{R}$ is a function such that

 $$f^{-1}((a, \infty)) \in S$$

 for all $a \in \mathbb{R}.$
 Then $f$ is $S$-measurable.
 :::

 :::{dropdown} Proof: Condition for measurable function